Old-Fashioned Creamy Chocolate Fudge Recipe

 • Dark chocolate chips

-Or, you can do half chocolate chip and half peanut butter, for example, and get a great and tasty combination.
+Or, you can do half chocolate chip and half peanut butter, for example, and get a great and tasty combination with this foolproof chocolate fudge.

 What Chocolate Is Best For Fudge?